terrycojones/super-rugby-2015/README.md

 ## Results

-This repo contains a results file (`results.txt`) and a Python program to print some stats.
+This repo contains a results file and a Python program to print some stats.  *Note: Neither has been fully checked for accuracy yet!*

 The output (as of 2015-05-17, following Round 14) is shown below:

 ```
 TEAMS